 Please plan your contributions carefully.

-Any money remaining in your FSA accounts after the claim submission deadlines will be forfeited.
+Any unused money remaining in your account(s) after the claim submission deadlines will be forfeited.
 This is known as the "use it or lose it" rule and it is governed by IRS regulations.

-FSA elections do not automatically continue from year to year; you must actively enroll each year.
+FSA elections do NOT automatically continue from year to year; you must actively enroll each year.